highghlow/umbrel-install-script/README.md

 1. This is unofficial.
 Do not report issues you discovered while using this to the Umbrel Team.
 Report them here
 2. **Only** use this on a fresh debian installation.
 It **will** break anything you had there before
 3. You should have a separate `/data` partition.
 Allocate 7.5GB to root and everything else to `/data`
+4. Updates are broken and I don't know if it's possible to fix them

 # Quickstart
 To install Umbrel using this: